Everything you need to know about the EB-1A extraordinary ability green card.

 USCIS may issue a Request for Evidence (RFE) if they need additional documentation.
 If approved, you receive Form I-797 confirming your I-140 petition approval.

 Once your I-140 is approved, you can apply for permanent residency through adjustment of status (Form I-485) if you're in the U.S., or consular processing if you're abroad.
-If your priority date is current according to the visa bulletin, you may file Form I-485 concurrently with Form I-140.
+If your priority date is current according to the bulletin, you may file Form I-485 concurrently with Form I-140.

 Processing times vary depending on which stage you're in and whether you use premium processing.